Samsung Galaxy Note 7: Second recall and subsequent discontinuation

-Following Samsung's actions, the Rwanda Utilities and Regulatory Authority and the United States' Consumer Product Safety Commission issued official recalls of all Galaxy Note 7 units, banning the sale and distribution of any Note 7 phone within both countries.
+On 13 October 2016, the United States Consumer Product Safety Commission and the Rwanda Utilities and Regulatory Authority issued official recalls of all Galaxy Note 7 units, banning the sale and distribution of any Note 7 phone within both countries.
 The Royal Mail and the British courier company Parcelforce announced they would not accept or deliver any parcels containing a Galaxy Note 7.
 Online marketplaces eBay and Gumtree also began to pull listings selling Galaxy Note 7 devices.
 After the suspension of sales, Oculus VR issued an update to its software for the Samsung Gear VR virtual reality headset, which blocks its use with the Galaxy Note 7 for safety reasons.
-The headset had been included with some units of the phone as a promotional offer.
+The headset was included with some phone units as a promotional offer.

 On 14 October 2016, the U.S. Federal Aviation Administration and the Department of Transportation's Pipeline and Hazardous Materials Safety Administration banned the Note 7 from being taken aboard any airline flight, even if powered off.
 Qantas, Virgin Australia and Garuda Indonesia issued similar bans, while Transport Canada issued a notice stating that the Note 7 was banned from flights under Special Provision 137 prohibitions, banning the carriage of damaged or defective lithium-ion batteries onto flights.
-In response to these air travel bans, Samsung announced it would set up dedicated kiosks at selected airports in order to allow travelers to exchange or receive a refund for their Galaxy Note 7 on-site before departing, rather than having it confiscated by security or airport staff.
+In response to these air travel bans, Samsung announced it would set up dedicated kiosks at selected airports to allow travelers to exchange or receive a refund for their Galaxy Note 7 on-site before departing, rather than having it confiscated by security or airport staff.

 On 20 December 2016, a Virgin America flight from San Francisco to Boston was nearly diverted mid-flight after it was discovered that a passenger on the plane had been operating a Wi-Fi hotspot with the SSID "Samsung Galaxy Note7_1097".
-However, it was later discovered that the hotspot was a hoax and that no passenger had actually brought a Galaxy Note 7 on board.
+However, it later turned out that the hotspot was a hoax and that no passenger had actually brought a Galaxy Note 7 on board.